WICG/html-in-canvas/README.md

 ## Proposed solution: `layoutsubtree`, `drawHTMLElement`, `texHTMLElement2D` and `setHitTestRegions`

-* the `layoutsubtree` attribute on a `<canvas>` element allows its descendant elements to have layout (*), and causes the direct children of the `<canvas>` to have a stacking context and become a containing block for all descendants.
+* The `layoutsubtree` attribute on a `<canvas>` element allows its descendant elements to have layout (*), and causes the direct children of the `<canvas>` to have a stacking context and become a containing block for all descendants.
 Descendant elements of the `<canvas>` still do not paint or hit-test, and are not discovered by UA algorithms like find-in-page.
 * The `CanvasRenderingContext2D.drawHTMLElement(element, x, y, options)` method renders `element` and its subtree into a 2D canvas at offset x and y, so long as `element` is a direct child of the `<canvas>`.
 It has no effect if `layoutsubtree` is not specified on the `<canvas>`.
 The `options` dictionary, if given, has a single option that preserves user privacy in the drawn content, allowing readback or use in WebGL.
 * The `WebGLRenderingContext.texHTMLElement2D(..., element)` method renders `element` into a WebGL texture.
 It has no effect if `layoutsubtree` is not specified on the `<canvas>`.
 * The `CanvasRenderingContext2D.setHitTestRegions([{element: ., rect: {x: x, y: y, width: ..., height: ...}, ...])` (and `WebGLRenderingContext.setHitTestRegions(...)`) API takes a list of elements and `<canvas>`-relative rects indicating where the